 The compassion I felt for this dear little boy was as strong as it was for my own daughter, so I asked his mother if I could pray for him.
 She said no!

 I could not take ‘no’ for an answer…

 Undaunted I began to pray for Peter's mother instead, asking God to help her change her mind.
 I wanted so much to pray for her son, yet I knew I couldn't cut across her God given parental authority.
 I would wait for her permission to pray for her son.

 Two days later I returned from lunch to find an empty space where Peter's bed had been.

 When I asked the nurse what had happened I was told he had suffered a cerebral hemorrhage and had been relocated to the critical ward.

-Another day passed, the doctor had confirmed my daughter well enough to go home so I phoned my husband.
+Another day passed.
+The doctor had confirmed my was daughter well enough to go home and so I went to the common room and phoned my husband.

-On the way back from the phone I noticed Peter's mother having lunch so I walked over to ask how Peter was faring.
-With the calm of someone resigned to the inevitable she told me that he was still in a coma and his doctors had given up all hope.
+On the way back from making the call, I noticed Peter's mother having lunch, so I walked over to ask how Peter was faring.
+With the calm of someone resigned to the inevitable, she told me that he was still in a coma, and his doctors had given up all hope.